10 Tips to Save Money on the Weekend

-Whether it’s an expensive Saturday brunch, a big night on the town, or too many UberEats orders, costs can easily pile up on the weekend.
+Whether it’s an expensive Saturday brunch, a big night on the town, or too many Uber Eats orders, costs can quickly pile up on Saturday and Sunday.

 1. Create a weekend budget

-Taking into account how much you roughly spend during the week, create a budget to factor in any costs you might spend on the weekend.
-If you know you have a friend's birthday celebration coming up, factor these costs into your budget accordingly.
+Considering how much you spend during the week, create a budget to factor in any costs you might pay on the weekend.
+If you know you have a friend's birthday coming up, factor these costs into your budget accordingly.

 2. Set a spending limit for nights out

-3. Limit expensive meals
+3. Limit your expensive meals and takeaway

-4. Check out free activities
+4. Find free activities to do

 Even just going for a walk around your local neighbourhood can be fun, whether you’re alone or with a friend.
 Sometimes, getting back to basics can be great for the soul (and the wallet).